How Is Mass And Volume Different

 5. Apply mass and volume concepts in real-world scenarios: Understanding mass and volume can help you solve practical problems in everyday life.

-• For example, when cooking, you can use mass and volume measurements to accurately follow recipes.
+• Here's one way to look at it: when cooking, you can use mass and volume measurements to accurately follow recipes.
 When gardening, you can use mass and volume measurements to determine the amount of fertilizer or soil to use.
 When traveling, you can use mass and volume measurements to pack your luggage efficiently.

 FAQ